BGameiro2000/LinuxDocs/Installation.md

 > You can install more packages besides <code>base</code> and <code>base-devel</code>.
 For example, you can install the zen kernel with:
 > <pre>
-> pacstrap /mnt base base-devel linux-zen linux-zen-headers --ignore linux linux-headers
+> pacstrap /mnt base base-devel linux-zen linux-zen-headers linux-zen-docs --ignore linux linux-headers linux-docs
 > </pre>
 > For a list of available kernels please refer [here](https://wiki.archlinux.org/index.php/Kernel#Officially_supported_kernels).